Oton Kučera: The peak of his career

 When Kučera moved to Zagreb in 1892, it was the start of his most prolific period.
 He taught at the Realna Gymnasium, where he created the first modern lecture room for physics in 1893.
 In the same year, he published another book, Weather: Notes on Meteorology.
 In 1895, he wrote Our Sky, a book of popular astronomy published by Matica hrvatska in a printing run of 12,000 copies.
 It was received enthusiastically and printed two more times during his life (1921, 1930).
 It earned him the award of the foundation of the count Ivan Nepomuk Drašković.
 In 1995, a hundred years after it was first published, the book had its fourth edition in Zagreb.

 In 1899, Kučera wrote Physics for Beginners, a textbook with an appendix of astronomy and chemistry.
 He got his Ph.D. from the University of Zagreb with a work on Marin Getaldić and became a lecturer of higher mathematics, theoretical physics and mechanics at the Academy of Forestry in Zagreb, where he stayed until retirement in 1915.
 At the Academy, he introduced a two-year course of geodesy, which he managed during the first year.
-That course would later evolve into the Zagreb Faculty of Geodesy.
+That course would later evolve into the Faculty of Geodesy, University of Zagreb.

 In 1902, Kučera published Experimental Physics for Secondary Schools and initiated the astronomy section at the Croatian Society of Natural Sciences.
 Still lecturing at the academy, he accepted the position of the head of the Zagreb Observatory, created in 1903, which he had helped found.
 The astronomy section and the observatory were a great success, since they boosted the membership in the Society from 95 to 230.
 In 1924, Kučera became a member of the French Astronomical Society in Paris.

 His book Waves and Rays was published in 1903.
 In 1907 he translated two textbooks, Scheiner's Structure of Space and Walentin's Advanced Physics for Secondary School.
 Kučera was active in many other areas: he was the president of the first radio club, a member of the literary committee of Matica hrvatska, and the president of Matica from 1909 to 1917.
 From 1908 to 1911, he was the president of the Secondary School Teacher Society.
 He was a regular and popular lecturer at the Open University of Zagreb.
 Kučera was an editor of the Herald of the Croatian Mountaineering Society since its first issue.
 From 1892 to 1913 he was the secretary and then president of the Croatian Mountaineering Society.
 He was also a member of the Brethren of the Croatian Dragon, with the honorific title "Dragon of Petrinja", and a working member of the Croatian Literary Society of St. Jerome.